cryptimeleon/cryptimeleon.github.io/getting-started/pairing-tutorial.md

 //Choose number of messages r
 var r = 3;

-var fac = new BilinearGroupFactory(128); //set up a factory for a security parameter 128 curve fac.setRequirements(BilinearGroup.Type.TYPE_3); //tell it we want a prime-order type 3 setting BilinearGroup bilinearGroup = fac.createBilinearGroup(); //have the bilinear group generated
+// BN pairing is type 3 and we specify a 100 bit security parameter BilinearGroup bilinearGroup = new BarretoNaehrigBilinearGroup(100);

 //Let's collect the values for our pp
 Group groupG1 = bilinearGroup.getG1();